4 effective Measures To Reduce Injuries on the worksite

 How can you avoid accidents?

 For each person on the Jobsite, do remember, your personal safety starts with you.
-You need to be aware of potential hazards on the worksite, take action to avoid or eliminate them.
+You need to be aware of potential hazards on the worksite and take action to avoid or eliminate them.
 And you need to report any threats that you saw surrounding you.

-The first rule of safety is to wear the correct safety gear while working, which includes the hard hat, safety vest, gloves and shoes, which can protect yourself against biological hazards and chemical hazards.
+1. The first rule of safety is to wear the correct personal fall protection and safety gear while working, which includes hard hats, safety vest, gloves, and shoes, which can protect you against biological hazards and chemical hazards.

 The most common fall protection systems include edge protection systems and personal fall arrest systems.
 Along with other protections like netting and warning lines.